jason-lequyer/SpillOT/README.md

 # Fiji plugin

-SpillOT is intended for cases where the user knows, or wants to specify, which channels are plausible sources of bleed-through into each target channel.
+Our first plugin is intended for cases where the user knows, or wants to specify, which channels are plausible sources of bleed-through into each target channel.
 For example, if signal from `Ki67` appears to spill into `CD8`, the user can mark `Ki67` as a channel to remove from `CD8`.
 SpillOT will then remove `Ki67`-like signal from `CD8` only in image patches where the structural patch-similarity detector flags a match.

 ## Quick start